Deduction Theorem: The Problematic Nature of Common Practice in Game Theory: Propositional Logic: A Refresher

 Hence, $\neg A \Rightarrow A$ is equivalent to $A$, but not to $\neg A \land A$.
 In contrast, a representation of an indirect proof by $\neg A \vdash A$ indicates that the initial assumption made by $\neg A$ is false, since $\neg A$ satisfies $A$.
 Here one deduces that $\neg A$ cannot hold, the initial assumption is wrong and $A$ holds.
 But this is not an implication, this is a deduction.
 This reveals that deduction and implication are not synonymous expressions.

 Alternatively, to involve that a proposition $\phi$ ``satisfies'' a falsum $\bot $ in order to conclude that in fact $\neg \phi$ holds and a contradiction is derived, we write $(\phi \vdash \bot) \Leftrightarrow \neg \phi$.
 This constitutes a formal expression of an indirect proof.
-Notice that this has per se nothing to do with an application of the forthcoming Deduction Theorem, hence it is allowed to assume that $\phi$ exists.
-Be aware that imposing the assumption $\phi$ is not anymore allowed if we apply the Deduction Theorem to reason that $(\phi \vdash \bot)$ is provable to finally conclude that $(\phi \Rightarrow \bot)$ is provable as well.
+Notice that this has per se nothing to do with an application of the forthcoming Deduction Theorem, hence it is allowed to assume that $\phi$ is a true statement.
+Be aware that imposing the assumption of the existence of a proof for $\phi$ is not anymore allowed if we apply the Deduction Theorem to reason that $(\phi \vdash \bot)$ is provable to finally conclude that $(\phi \Rightarrow \bot)$ is provable as well.
 Moreover, it should be evident that this is not the same as $(\phi \Rightarrow \bot) \Leftrightarrow \neg \phi$.
 Since in the former case we have that a proposition $\phi$ ``satisfies'' $\bot$ whereas in the latter case a proposition $\phi$ ``implies'' $\bot$.

+In the context of a calculus system, we have to take into account that if a proposition is provable (deducible), then it is a correct (true) logical statement, and if it is a true logical statement, then it is provable.
+Saying that in a calculus system all logical true statements are provable, and vice versa.